 It is not rare for a cyclist to encounter insects when driving outdoors.
 These bugs, especially during summer nights, not only enter in your mouths but can also irritate your eyes.
 Insects can disturb your vision especially when they invade your eyes.
 It can cause pain, and most of all keep your eyes off the road.
 Accidents may occur if you are not wearing any protection in your eyes.

 Air pollution can also cause harm to your eyes.
 You may not be aware of how air pollution can severely affect your eyes.
 Biking under polluted air can increase the risk of getting eye problems.
 It can range from simple irritation or burning to severe allergy and worst, cancer.
-High level of pollution in the air can also increase the occurrence of dry eyes syndrome.
+High levels of pollution in the air can also increase the occurrence of dry eyes syndrome.

 Now that we know some of the factors that can affect our eyes when we are biking, here are some tips to keep them protected.
 In addition, to avoid one of Harmful Ways Hurting Your Eyes when Biking.